ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 \institute{} % add the institutions of the authors
 \maketitle

-3. The end of the chapter should have the following, as in the current template:
+5. The end of the chapter should have the following, as in the current template:

 \bibliographystyle{unsrt}

 \bibliography{bibliography}

-4. Your bibliography should be within the file named bibliography.bib
+6. Your bibliography should be within the file named bibliography.bib

-5. Compile the book following the instructions below
+7. Compile the book following the instructions below.
+This will allow you to check whether your chapter is successfully included in the book.

 # Compilation Instructions